I tried deploying an AI agent to AgentCore using AgentCore CLI

 Log: /path/to/project/agentcore/.cli/logs/invoke/invoke-MyAgent-20260322-122746.log

-It remembered the name properly!
-We confirmed that using the same session ID allows AgentCore Memory to maintain the conversation context.
+It remembered the name correctly!
+Using the same session ID confirmed that AgentCore Memory is maintaining the conversation context.

 Evaluations

-The AgentCore CLI includes built-in LLM-as-a-Judge based evaluation features.
-It's helpful to be able to quantitatively measure the quality of agent responses.
+AgentCore CLI includes an LLM-as-a-Judge based evaluation feature.
+Being able to quantitatively measure the quality of agent responses is valuable.
 Let's create an Evaluator and run an evaluation.

 Built-in Evaluator